saidalfaraby/DTP4TC/README.md

         - var listFilename = List("previousDATA/merged_newactions.data", "previousDATA/merged_old_actions.data")
             - Specify the filenames of the data that should be merged
         - util.saveprevdata("previousDATA/merged_all.data)
-            - Call the function and specify the filename for the meurged data
+            - Call the function and specify the filename for the merged data